browserengineering/book/book/intro.md

 [^constraints]: Constraint programming is clearest during web page layout, where font and window sizes, desired positions and sizes, and the relative arrangement of widgets is rarely specified directly.
-A fun question to consider: what does the browser "optimize for" when computing a layout?

 [^style-calculation]: For example, when exactly does the browser compute HTML element's styles?
 Any change to the styles is visible to